 3. Venus is all about romance

 Venus was the Roman goddess of Love and Beauty.
 This planet was named after her.
 For a time, the Romans thought that Venus was one of just four planets.

 The similarities between Earth and Venus in terms of factors like volume, size, mass, and density are so stark that scientists have taken to calling them twin planets.
 The comparisons between the two are further encouraged by the fact that, of all the planets in the solar system, Venus’ orbit is the closest to the earth.

 Astronomers once thought that the conditions on Venus might be favourable for life to thrive.
-But NASA‘s planetary missions eventually determined that Venus was surrounded by a cloud consisting of sulfuric acid and sulfur dioxide.
+But NASA’s planetary missions eventually determined that Venus was surrounded by a cloud consisting of sulphuric acid and sulphur dioxide.

 The cloud surrounding Venus is so dense that it reflects 60% of all the sunlight that comes its way.
 It is also because of this cloud that Venus has attained the status of the hottest planet in the solar system.
 The planet’s surface is 462 Degrees Celsius.